ZtereoHYPE/ZtereoBOT/README.md

-# ZtereoBOT
-ZtereoHYPE's Epic Discord Bot Official Repository™️ aka ZEDBOR
+# ZtereoHYPE's Epic Discord Bot Official Repository™️ aka ZEDBOR

 This is still heavily WIP but will hopefully shape up to something nicer